TechGrounds-Cloud8/cloud8-se0727/01_Fundamentals_1/LNX-06 Processes.md

 Procedure to find process by name on Linux: pidof ....command as follows to find PID for firefox process: pidof firefox

+After a discussion with Casper, I understand that telnet is installed, but it is not running.
+So that is why we do not have a PID of telnetd.
+There is no activity over the ports, no connection is made.

 ## Key terminology
 Telnet